optro-cloud/create-trello-powerup/README.md

 - Git

 ## Usage
+**For an in-depth walkthrough you can follow our [online guide](https://docs.appfox.io/optro-vendor/Start-the-Power-Up-Generator.153059402.html).**

 The CLI can be started with a single command provided you have Node.js and Git installed.